 At this stage you can only use BPAY on the iOS version of the Volt app.
 We plan to have BPAY for Android users soon!
 Click here for BPAY FAQ's.

-Apple Pay, Samsung Pay, Garmin Pay etc. payment facilities will be available for compatible devices as we launch our transaction account and debit card in the coming months.
+Samsung Pay, Garmin Pay etc. payment facilities will be available for compatible devices in the future.

 Safety and security